Adam Driver’s Wife Joanne Tucker Is A Total Badass

 Accepting his award for Best Actor at the Gotham Awards back in December, Adam Driver thanked his “on-screen ex-wife, Scarlett Johansson,” with whom he stars in Noah Baumbach’s Marriage Story — but also his “real-life wife and current wife Joanne Tucker.”

 “She’s very supportive,” he joked.
-“She’s not here, but it’s because she’s in Africa, performing theater for a military audience.
+“She’s not here, but it’s because she’s in Africa, performing theatre for a military audience.
 She’s not slouching.”

 It’s one of the rare times Driver has mentioned his spouse.
 The couple are notoriously private, so much so that they managed to keep the birth of their son a secret for nearly two years.
 (In his October New Yorker profile, Driver called keeping his child from the press “a military operation.”)